George-Gabra/Ansible-vCD-Connect-Org-Network/README.md

-# Ansible vCD Connect Org Network modules
+# Ansible vCD Connect Org Network module

 This repository contains Ansible module for connecting organization networks to a VMware vCloud Director (vCD) vAPP using Ansible.